MukundiRams/visco/docs/source/tutorials/tutorials.rst

 Compression using the first 6 singular values
 ------------------------------------------------
-Since compression using only the first singular value did not work, here we try to use the first 6 singular values.
+Since compression using only the first singular value did not work, here we try to use the first 6 singular values (compression rank of 6).
 We only change our --cr flag on our run:

 ::